m-spangenberg/exercises_databases/README.md

   ON (O.orderID = F.orderID)
 ```

-This example above requires unbounded (infinite) synopses without contraints.
+This example above requires unbounded (infinite) synopses without constraints.
 This is wasteful and to be avoided at all costs!
 Let's make some assumptions.
-Assumption 1: Orders arrive before fullfillments and Assumption 2: Fullfillments clustered by orderID.
-We can use these constraints to reduce the size of a potentially unbounded hash-table as follows: When an order arrives, we can delete the fullfillment which refers to previous orders and we could only store the orders and ignore the fullfillment.
+Assumption 1: Orders arrive before fulfillment and Assumption 2: Fulfillment clustered by orderID.
+We can use these constraints to reduce the size of a potentially unbounded hash-table as follows: When an order arrives, we can delete the fulfillment which refers to previous orders and we could only store the orders and ignore the fulfillment.
 We can simplify even more by discarding/pruning entries associated with orderID's once they are processed, because the orders are clustered.

 ### Constraint Types